voxer03/aitbca/README.md

   </ol>
   <h2>Reasone Why I built ?</h2>
 AS when I begain my journey in the college there were no one to guide me about my course or what should I do ?
-How  should I do? when i get to know about all these stuff it was bit late for that so the new students don't get confused like i got so bulid this website
+How  should I do? when i get to know about all these stuff it was bit late for that so the new students don't get confused like i got so build this website